Technically, yes. But should you trust it with your novel? That’s the real question.

 It doesn’t know your reader

 Great editing is about clarity, yes—but it’s also about connection.
 A skilled human editor reads between the lines, notices pacing, and catches moments where the story might lose a reader’s attention.
-AI simply cannot do that.
+As much as we may want it to, AI simply cannot do that.

 It’s not always right